marksouls/phoenix-project/README.md

 - Shows useful generation information stored inside supported AI images.
 - Offers customizable layouts, previews, navigation, and animated themes.
 - Keeps the library local on your computer.
+- add  remote folders in view only withing the application

 <table>
   <tr>